UBC-MDS/exploratory-data-viz/chapters/en/slides/module4/module4_06.md

 <iframe src="/module4/charts/06/unnamed-chunk-7.html" width="100%" height="420px" style="border:none;">
 </iframe>

-Notes: As with all charts, there are shortcoming to normalized stacked bar charts as well.
-We saw in the last slide that it was a bit harder to compare the colored segments that did not share a baseline versus the segments at the ends where the baseline is the same.
+Notes: As with all charts, there are shortcomings to normalized stacked bar charts as well.
+We saw in the last slide that it was a bit harder to compare the coloured segments that did not share a baseline versus the segments at the ends where the baseline is the same.

 This means that normalized stacked bar charts are ideal when there are